miserman/receptiviti/README.md

 # score multiple texts, and write results to a file
 multi <- receptiviti(c("first text to score", "second text"), "filename.csv")

-# score many texts in separate files
+# score texts in separate files
 ## defaults to look for .txt files
 file_results <- receptiviti("./path/to/txt_folder")